wavefrontHQ/docs/pages/doc/integrations_log_data.md

     valueLabel: 'duration'
 ```

 This configuration file is parsed as a POJO; see the [javadoc](http://static.javadoc.io/com.wavefront/proxy/4.1/com/wavefront/agent/config/LogsIngestionConfig.html) for more details on each field.
 Log lines are given structure with [java-grok](http://github.com/thekrakken/java-grok), which is the syntax for the Logstash grok plugin.

-Then, through `valueLabel`, you can specify which part of the log line contains the metrics to send to Wavefront.
+Through `valueLabel`, you can specify which part of the log line contains the metrics to send to Wavefront.
 There are three supported modes of aggregation: counters, gauges, and histograms.
-See [Dropwizard documentation](http://metrics.dropwizard.io/3.1.0/getting-started/) for more.
+See [Dropwizard documentation](http://metrics.dropwizard.io/3.1.0/getting-started/) for details.

-You can think of grok patterns as regexes with macros.
-Each macro can be made up of sub-macros, and each macro can bind a substring to a given label.
+You can think of a grok pattern as a regexe with macros.
+Each macro can consist of sub-macros, and each macro can bind a substring to a label.
 For example:

     LOGLEVEL (INFO|WARNING|ERROR)
     BASE_FORMAT %{LOGLEVEL:level} %{NUMBER:timestamp}